-Doodles are tad high maintenance, which we also factor in.
+Doodles are a tad high maintenance, which we also factor in.

-The Initial Cost of the Puppy: This cost can vary greatly!
+The Initial Cost of the Puppy: This cost to raise a puppy the first year can vary greatly!
 If you are purchasing your pup from a breeder you are likely looking at around $1,500-$6,000, depending on the breed.
 This is not the area to attempt to cut costs.
 Reputable dog breeders charge more for their puppies as they put more money into upfront costs of taking care of parent dogs and raising the puppies than less reliable breeders.

 Genetic health testing and joint testing is just one example of something that drives up the cost of a puppy but is of critical importance.

 For example, if you purchase a puppy from a breeder who has not done any health testing of their parent dogs, you may save a few hundred dollars in upfront costs, but could be looking at several thousand dollars worth of treatment costs should your pup develop hip dysplasia or other conditions that health/joint testing aims to prevent.
 (Learn why it's not wrong to buy a puppy from a breeder here.)

 Furthermore, reputable breeders sell their pups with a health guarantee that typically covers any genetic illnesses or defects and lasts for 1-2 years.